srkraut/sigma-docs/docs/media/dataset.md

 - Set the position this Column should appear when viewing/editing Data.
   Use the additional options to enable Filters and Sorting for this column.

 Continue to add and configure Columns as required.
-There is no theoretical limit to the number of Columns Xibo can support, although a smaller DataSet is often easier to manage and display.
+There is no theoretical limit to the number of Columns Sigma-DS can support, although a smaller DataSet is often easier to manage and display.

 ```
 Columns can be viewed/added and edited by using the row menu for a DataSet record from the DataSets page!